-- Faculty of Business, Innovation and Entrepreneurship - embracing strategic management, marketing, innovation, entrepreneurship and leadership practice. - Faculty of Creative and Digital Arts and Sciences embracing a cross-disciplinary approach to the interplay between technology and a range of creative disciplines - Faculty of Agriculture, Environment and Sustainability - embracing a spectrum of provision in environmental science, potentially engineering and agricultural, agri-tech solutions.
+- Entrepreneurship embracing strategic management, marketing, innovation, entrepreneurship and leadership practice. - Faculty of Creative and Digital Arts and Sciences - embracing a cross-disciplinary approach to the interplay between technology and a range of creative disciplines - Faculty of Agriculture, Environment and Sustainability - embracing a spectrum of provision in environmental science, potentially engineering and agricultural, agri-tech solutions.